A Different Kind of Rocket

-The first VASIMR experiment was conducted at MIT in 1983 on their magnetic mirror device plasma device, and in 1998 ASPL created the first VASIMR rocket, the VX-10.
-By 2005 the ASPL had created the VX-50, which was capable of up to 50kW of plasma discharge.
+In 1983, MIT researchers used their magnetic mirror plasma device to conduct the first Variable Specific Impulse Magnetoplasma Rocket (VASIMR) propulsion experiment.
+A decade and a half later, NASA's Advanced Space Propulsion Laboratory (ASPL) created the first VASIMR rocket, the VX-10.
+By 2005, the lab had developed the VX-50, which was capable of up to 50kW of plasma discharge.

-The variables used to determine a 39 day trip included a engine operating at 60% efficiency and a required power of 200MW.
-It would take the rocket a total of approximately 18 days to reach full velocity, it would travel at that speed for roughly five days before it began to slow back down, finally reaching Mars another 16 days later.
+The variables used to determine a 39-day trip included a engine operating at 60 percent efficiency and a required power of 200MW.
+It would take the rocket a total of approximately 18 days to reach full velocity, and then it would travel at that speed for roughly five days before it began to slow back down.
+Finally, it would reach Mars another 16 days later.
 A 200MW engine would be able to make a round trip to Mars with a 600 metric tonne payload in approximately five months (cutting several months off the current travel time).

 How VASIMR Works

 VASIMR utilizes gasses such as argon, hydrogen, or xenon as a propellent.
 However, the gas is not combusted directly as it would be with chemical rockets.

 First, the gas is injected into a tube, the interior of which is lined with superconducting magnets.
 The tube itself is surrounded by two radio wave couplers.

 The helicon coupler is designed to convert the gas into plasma by knocking a electron lose from each gas atom.
 Once the gas has passed through the helicon section, it is known as "cold plasma" even though its temperature is approximately 5,526 degrees Celsius (9,980 degrees Fahrenheit) — that is just slightly hotter than the surface of the Sun.